Favourited 2899 times

 Welcome from Trixie and Allan.
 We've lived here, in this place of many wonders since 2005 and want to share it's magic and healing energy.

 Join us, a couple of elderly adventures to stay in this amazing place which is too much for us to manage alone.
-We need help in the house and some healthy cooking experience would be a bonus and a sense of humour would be great.
+At the momrnt we need help in the house and some healthy cooking experience would be a bonus and a sense of humour would be great.
+We have a live-in gardener, odd job man till December.
+Then we'll be looking for a couole to spend the winter in one of our downstaurs apartments to keep all the wood stoves supplied with logs and kindling (we buy in the logs ready cut)

 and share the tasks of the garden: watering, cleaning the pool, some decorating and preserving garden furniture; art projects and mosaics; river bank conservation.

 We are just 30 minuts from the blue flag beaches of Oliva (warm volcanic springs) and Gandía.

-We want to build a wooden retreat cabin /Tiny House and outdoor kitchen and shower incorporated into our existing retreat in 'the Buddha Garden' outdoor sleeping area on terraces down to the river Serpis.
+We want to build a wooden retreat cabin /Tiny House and outdoor Spanish kitchen and shower incorporated into our existing retreat in 'the Buddha Garden' outdoor sleeping area on terraces down to the river Serpis.

 We want to make a yoga deck and a yurt on a disused irrigation canal.

-We are wheelchair friendly and offer support for the less able and can offer Eco-tariff accommodation to hostellers (backpackers and cyclists).
+We are wheelchair friendly and offer support for the less able.

 We are on the Via Verde route in El Raco Del Duc, La Safor Valencia.
 It is one of the feeder routs of the Camino De Santiago de Compostela.
 You can get your firsts stamp at the hotel in Villalonga.